cliffbekar/dynamic_deterrence/README.md

-# dynamicdeterrece
+# Replication Materials for "A Dynamic Theory of Deterrence"
-Matlab and Python Code for "A Dynamic Theory of Deterrence"
+Matlab and Python Code for